Bumper Offer: Cast

+Production

+This film marks the debut of Jaya Ravindra, an assistant director to Puri Jagannadh.

 Soundtrack

-Music of the film was launched at a function organized in Prasad Labs on the night of 11 September 2009.

 Raghu Kunche composed the music. making his debut as a music director.
 He won the Nandi Special Jury Award for Music Director in the year 2009.
+The music of the film was launched at a function organized in Prasad Labs on the night of 11 September 2009.

+"Bujjikonda" is based on "Linda Linda" by the Dutch band Tee-Set.